adityakommu/Pyspark/README.md

 An implement of PySpark on AWS EMR

-Upload requirement script on S3 bucket
+1. Upload requirement script on S3 bucket

-Create Key pair on EC2
+2. Create Key pair on EC2

-Create cluster on EMR
+3. Create cluster on EMR

-Create notebook on EMR while linking it to the previous cluster
+4. Create notebook on EMR while linking it to the previous cluster

-Run pyspark code in notebook
+5. Run pyspark code using AWS sample Data in S3 in the notebook